Ken Alibek: Immigration to the United States

+From 1993 to 1999, Alibek took on multiple R&D roles, including a visiting scientist at the National Institute of Health, researching novel antigenic, potentially immunogenic substances for the development of tuberculosis vaccine; project manager at SRS Technologies where he researched, analyzed and developed detailed synthesis reports regarding the biotechnological of foreign countries; and program manager at Battelle Memorial Institute overseeing research projects in medical biotechnology, biosynthesis and fermentation equipment.

 In 1999, Alibek published an autobiographical account of his work in the Soviet Union and his defection.

 Reporting the prospect of Iraq gaining the ability to get hold of smallpox or anthrax, Alibek said, "there is no doubt that Saddam Hussein has weapons of mass destruction."
 However, no biological weapons were later found in Iraq.

 Entrepreneur and research administrator

 Alibek was president, chief scientific officer, and chief executive officer at AFG Biosolutions, Inc in Gaithersburg, Maryland, where he and his scientific team continued their development of advanced solutions for antimicrobial immunity.
 Motivated by the lack of affordable anti-cancer therapies available in Eastern Europe and Central Asia, AFG was using Alibek's biotechnology experience to plan, build, and manage a new pharmaceutical production facility designed specifically to address this problem.

 Alibek created a new pharmaceutical production company, MaxWell Biocorporation (MWB), in 2006 and served as its chief executive officer and president.
 Based in Washington, D.C., with several subsidiaries and affiliates in the U.S. and Ukraine, MWB's main stated goal is create a new, large-scale, high-technology, ultra-modern pharmaceutical fill-and-finish facility in Ukraine.
 Off-patent generic pharmaceuticals produced at this site are intended to target severe oncological, cardiological, immunological, and chronic infectious diseases.

 Construction of the Boryspil facility began in April 2007 and was completed in March 2008; initial production was scheduled to begin in 2008.
 The stated intention was that high-quality pharmaceuticals would be produced and become an affordable source of therapy for millions of underprivileged who currently have no therapeutic options.
 Abilek stepped down as President of MWB in the summer of 2008 shortly after the facility opened.

 Alibek's main research focus was developing novel forms of therapy for late-stage oncological diseases and other chronic degenerative pathologies and disorders.
 He focuses on the role of chronic viral and bacterial infections in causing age-related diseases and premature aging.
 Additionally, he develops and implements novel systemic immunotherapy methods for late-stage cancer patients.

+Throughout his career, Alibek has published nine research articles on the role of infectious diseases in cancer.